BestTimesToVisit.com Logo

 food

 Venture beyond the tourist areas to discover authentic Honduran cuisine!
-Try 'baleadas' (flour tortillas filled with beans, cheese, and cream) from a local 'pulpería' (small grocery store) for a truly authentic and affordable experience.
-Many offer delicious and cheap options.
+Try 'baleadas' (flour tortillas filled with beans, cheese, and cream) from a local 'baleadas' stand for a cheap and delicious meal.
+Many smaller places don't accept cards, so have cash handy.

 culture